temp-mw/demo-apm/java/setup/README.md

 ```
 MW_AGENT_SERVICE=mw-service.NAMESPACE.svc.cluster.local
 ```
-Note: Please replace "NAMESPACE" with the correct value that you found from Step 1.
+Please replace "NAMESPACE" with the correct value that you found from Step 1.

 ## Error Handling :